MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/05-FlashingImage.md

 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardUpdateTool1.jpg)
 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardUpdateTool2.jpg)

-Once the flashing process is complete, disconnect power from the board as well as the microUSB cable.
+Once the flashing process is complete, disconnect power from the board, as well as the microUSB cable.
 You then need to flip the dipswitch #1 back to the **OFF** position.
 Reconnect the power to boot Windows IoT Core.

 ## Raspberry Pi
 Since Raspberry Pi devices require a microSD card, you will need to flash the FFU file using Windows IoT Core Dashboard.